Bring Your Own Key (BYOK)

 CrofAI (nahcrof) hosts open-weight models through an OpenAI-compatible API.
 Critique uses the same $8/month harness but switches the upstream endpoint to https://crof.ai/v1 and maps OpenRouter catalog ids (for example moonshotai/kimi-k2.6) to Crof slugs (kimi-k2.6).

-2. In Critique Settings, open Bring your own CrofAI key.
+- In Settings → Agents, open Bring your own CrofAI key.

-4. If you also save an OpenRouter key, Crof takes precedence until you remove it.
+- If LLM Gateway is not saved and you also save an OpenRouter key, Crof takes precedence until you remove it.

 Model picker vs Crof catalog